 Net sales for the year ended November 26, 2022 increased \$29,240 or 9.9% from the prior year period due to a 13% increase in shipments to both the BHF store network, a 32% increase in shipments of Lane Venture product and a 3.8% increase in shipments to the open market.
-Gross margins for the year ended November 26, 2022 declined 110 basis points compared to the prior year period as we experienced significant increases in material and other production costs.
+Gross margins for the year ended November 26, 2022 declined 90 basis points compared to the prior year period as we experienced significant increases in material and other production costs.
 In addition, we experienced reduced margins in our Bassett Leather product line due to price discounting during the last half of the year.
 As this product line is internationally sourced with extended lead times, we received significant amounts of inventory during the second and third quarters of 2022 just as product demand was weakening due to the market downturn in home furnishings.
 Also, the ocean freight costs associated with the majority of the product received was at significantly higher costs than are currently being realized on current product receipts.
-Although we have reduced the inventory level by \$5,320 since the peak, we still have \$16,773 in inventory at November 26, 2022.
-We expect reduced margins on this product line to continue over the next two quarters as we reduce the inventory to a more normal level.
 All of these cost increases were partially offset by greater leverage of fixed costs due to higher sales volumes.
-SG&A expenses as a percentage of sales increased 200 basis points primarily due to increased sales and marketing expenses, employee compensation costs and logistics and warehouse costs partially offset by greater leverage of fixed costs from increased sales and marketing expenses, employee compensation costs and logistics and warehouse costs partially offset by greater leverage of fixed costs from increased sales volumes.
+SG&A expenses as a percentage of sales increased 110 basis points primarily due to increased logistics and warehouse costs and higher bad debt expenses, partially offset by greater leverage of fixed costs from increased sales volumes.